Join

 Admission

-Historic Houses Members must now pre-book online for their free tour at https://thecharterhouse.org/visit-us.
-Members should select ‘Charterhouse Tour’ and their preferred date and enter code hhmembers2024 at the checkout.
-This code is valid only for a free Charterhouse Tour – one hour, usually charged at £15 full price, £12 concessions (other tours are available but not free for members).
-You will still need to show a valid membership in person on the day in order to redeem your free tour.
+Historic Houses Members can book for a free standard tour, please pre-book online at https://thecharterhouse.org/visit-us and select ‘Charterhouse Tour’, your preferred date and enter the code hhmembers2025 at the checkout.
+Please note that this code is valid only for a standard one-hour Charterhouse Tour (usually charged at £15 full price, £12 concessions) and you will be required to show a valid membership in person on the day to redeem your free tour.

 Group Visits

-We can schedule our regular or specialist guided tours for groups of up to 40 people, and we can also offer catering options ranging from tea and coffee to a light lunch.
+We can schedule our guided tours for groups of up to 40 people and can also offer catering options including teas and coffees, and light lunches.
 Group bookings (minimum of 10 people) are subject to a deposit payable in advance of the tour.
 Attendance must be confirmed one month in advance.

-Prices are inclusive of VAT.
-Terms and conditions apply.
+Prices are inclusive of VAT and Terms and Conditions apply.

 Educational Visits

-The Charterhouse is an amazing place for pupils to learn about the changing face of England.
+The Charterhouse is a great place for pupils to learn about the changing history of England.
 From monks to monarchs, discover the fascinating stories of those who have helped shape the history of our nation.
 We have sessions available for KS1 and KS2 pupils and we also have a variety of online and downloadable resources.
-Book your school trip now!

 Please book here using the online form or contact us with any questions you have on: